ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/05-analysis-of-naive-implementations.md

 ### Sets and maps

-In @sec:sets-and-maps we showed how to implement sets and maps using a linked list.
+In @sec:ADTs:sets-and-maps we showed how to implement sets and maps using a linked list.
 This is quite inefficient: all operations take linear time in the size of the list, $O(n)$, because in the worst case we have to look at all nodes.